 Ultimately, trust at all levels hallmarks a good company culture.
 That means leaders need to afford workers the room to do the things they were hired to do without constantly looking over their shoulders.
 In a sense, if leaders feel the need to do so, they’re only admitting to their own ineptitude.
 Because in the hiring process, they should have weeded out candidates that they felt they couldn’t trust.
 That also doesn’t mean that leaders take a fully hands-free approach.
 After all, their job is to help steer the overall course of the organization.
 But they can’t do that if they’re so focused on correcting employees that they fail in other regards.

 Unfortunately, this does sometimes mean letting employees go who prove untrustworthy.
+For example, those who are constantly absent, abuse their privileges or constantly cause problems for team members.
 But part of building a strong organization requires growing pains.
 The ultimate goal should be to establish strong, self-starting teams that take on responsibility for success and failure.
 That way, the organization has no shortage of innovative workers and leaders who allow them room to do so.

 7. Minimal Office Politics